hpb-htw/codeanatomy/README.md

 lualatex codeanatomy.lstlisting.tex
 ```

-(`lualatex` because of my name, quite ego right!
+(`lualatex` because of my name, really ego right!
 It needs unicode to be typeset correctly.)

 ## Development
 I try to use latex3 as much as posible.
 You can use